 We use one drop down day per year group to deliver specific parts of the curriculum.
-These days are tailored to the needs of our pupils after consulting with the Heads of Year, as they are based on the current needs of each year group.
+These days are tailored to the needs of our pupils after consulting with the Heads of Year and the DSL, as they are based on the current needs of each year group.